Updated: May 25th, 2025

 6. Eat to promote adrenal health

-I often say food is better than any other medicine.
+I often say food is better than any other medicine, and I really believe that’s true.
 Fresh fruits and vegetables are key to a healthy, balanced diet.
 Eat at regular intervals to avoid stress on your system, avoid caffeine and sugar when you can, and educate yourself on the best foods for supporting adrenal function.

 7. Prioritize quality sleep

 Poor sleep is a major stressor on your body.
 You should strive to get 7-8 hours of sleep every night — more when healing from adrenal dysfunction.
-Create a restful bedtime routine (one that doesn’t include electronics) to help you relax and prepare for quality sleep.
-A quick power nap in the middle of the day can really make a difference as well.
+I know that’s hard to do when your mind is racing and you can’t relax.
+That’s why it’s so important to create a restful bedtime routine, without electronics, to help you wind down and prepare for quality sleep.
+Low lighting, soft music, and a soothing cup of tea can also help.
+And if sleeping at night eludes you at times, don’t underestimate the value of a quick power nap in the middle of the day.

 8. Practice gratitude